ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 1. Solder the connector for LIDAR motor
 2. Solder the connector for LIDAR data and power
 3. Put the EV3 input port in other-uart mode
+4. Put the EV3 output port in dc-motor mode
 4. Spin the LIDAR motor CCW with speed around 300 RPM
 5. Read LIDAR data using UART